Wheatgrass: Nutritional content

 Wheatgrass is a source of potassium, dietary fiber, vitamin A, vitamin C, vitamin E (alpha tocopherol), vitamin K, thiamin, riboflavin, niacin, vitamin B6, pantothenic acid, iron, zinc, copper, manganese, and selenium.
-It is also a good source of protein, with up to 8 grams per ounce if consumed in powder form or around 1 g in a "shot" of juice.
+It is also a source of protein, with 8 grams per ounce if consumed in powder form or around 1 g in a "shot" of juice.
 This protein content consists of at least 17 forms of amino acids, including eight out of nine essential amino acids.

 The nutrient content of wheatgrass juice is roughly equivalent to that of dark leafy vegetables.

 Vitamin B12 is not contained within wheatgrass or any vegetable, as vitamin B12 is not made by plants; rather it is a byproduct of the microorganisms living on plants or in the surrounding soil.
 There are some claims that analysis of wheatgrass have found B12 in negligible amounts; however, there are no reliable sources cited to back up the claim.
-It is also worth noting that an analysis of wheat grass by the USDA National Nutrient Database reports that wheatgrass contains no vitamin B12.
+An analysis of wheat grass by the USDA National Nutrient Database reports that wheatgrass contains no vitamin B12.

+Pets

+Wheatgrass is also cultivated for feeding to pet cats.
+Wheatgrass, along with shoots of other common grains such as oats, rye and barley, is sold for this purpose, including under the name cat grass.
+Many cats enjoy eating grass and wheatgrass is considered safe and healthy for them.
+It may provide nutrients and improve digestion by adding fiber to the diet.
+Eating wheatgrass may also provide mental stimulation.
+However, it is recommended to limit the quantity allowed, to avoid indigestion.